+Recruitment of dedicated Attendance Officer to work £15,600 Provide emotional support for students and families to remove barriers to learning Improved attendance of selected students (see below). alongside EWO.
+Reduce FTE of PP Cohort (see above) SLA with LA for School Social £8,000 There have been zero teenage pregnancies Worker x2 days per week for the PP cohort.
 100% of PP students entered full-time education, apprenticeships or employment in September 2019.
 SLA with applied £6,800 Support SEMH for PP Improve attendance for PP cohort. psychologists Reduce FTE for PP cohort.
 Edlounge software £7,000 Ensure educational provision of those students unable to access mainstream learning for short periods.
 Reduce FTE for PP cohort.
-Increased staffing in Y7 to support smaller classes in English, maths and science (links to Y7 catch-up fund) £29,291 £52,469 Creation of classes of 16, 16 & 14 in the lower ability cohort of Year 7 (% are PP) Service Level Agreement with Education Welfare Service £6,800 Onsite group sessions to support students with in-grained and entrenched non-attendance.
-Weekly welfare checks Improve attendance for vulnerable nonattending PP students.
-Attendance for the PP cohort is 90.99% this is an improvement of +0.61% from the same period in 2018/2019: 90.38% The attendance of Pupil premium girls has significantly improved to 91.22% this represents a significant improvement (+1.3%) on 89.92% at the same period last year.
-This is despite holidays taken by Pupil premium girls being significantly higher than non PP girls: • 84 sessions lost due to Term-Time holidays taken by Pupil Premium girls
+Increased staffing in Y7 to £29,291 Creation of classes of 16, 16 & 14 in the lower support smaller classes in English, maths and science £52,469 ability cohort of Year 7 (% are PP). (links to Covid catch-up fund Many students in this cohort joined the and former Year 7 catch-up fund) academy from outside mainstream provision.
+Service Level Agreement £8,200 Onsite group sessions to support students with Improve attendance for vulnerable nonwith Education Welfare Service in-grained and entrenched non-attendance.
+Weekly welfare checks attending PP students.
+Attendance for the PP cohort is 90.99% this is an improvement of +0.61% from the same period in 2018/2019: 90.38%

-44 sessions lost due to Term-Time holidays taken by Non- Pupil Premium girls The attendance of pupil premium boys has been affected by a significant increase in term-time holidays: 184 sessions lost due to Term-Time holidays taken by Pupil Premium boys 84 sessions lost due to Term-Time holidays taken by Non- Pupil Premium boys Home tuition Service £100 per week Improve attendance for 1 vulnerable non- attending PP student in Y10.
+The attendance of Pupil premium girls has significantly improved to 91.22% this represents a significant improvement (+1.3%) on 89.92% at the same period last year.
+This is despite holidays taken by Pupil premium girls being significantly higher than non PP girls: 84 sessions lost due to Term-Time holidays taken by Pupil Premium girls 44 sessions lost due to Term-Time holidays taken by Non- Pupil Premium girls The attendance of pupil premium boys has been affected by a significant increase in term-time holidays: 184 sessions lost due to Term-Time holidays: 84 sessions lost due to Term-Time holidays: 84 sessions lost due to Term-Time holidays: Additional resources, textbooks, revision guides for home learning packs. £2,000 Subsequent summer Year 11 GCSE outcomes Internal data for year(s) 7-10 Home tuition Service £100 per week Improve attendance for 1 vulnerable non- attending PP student in Y10.